D Pharm vs. B Pharm - Which is better?

 9. Nutritionist

 Conversely, the Diploma of Pharmacy (D.Pharm) program offers an introductory education in the pharmaceutical sciences.
 It's better suited to those who wish to run their businesses, oversee pharmacies, or work in the pharmaceutical industry.
-A Diploma of Pharmacy degree opens up various career opportunities in the commercial sector and agencies funded by public funds.
+A D.Pharm degree opens up various career opportunities in the commercial sector and agencies funded by public funds.